petermc87/Sports-GOATS/README.md

 ```

 #### Views
 Using React, a number of different view templates are created.
 For the main page, an index of all the posts is displayed for the user to interact with.
-The navigation bar at the top is part of a defualt display, along with the page teh dynamically changing page header.
+The navigation bar at the top is part of a defualt display, along with the page the dynamically changing page header.
 See *figure 1* thru *figure 8* where at the top shows the navigation and corresponding header.

 The views for each page displayed to the user: